JobtechSwe/docs/GettingStartedJobtechLinks.md

 	https://links.api.jobtechdev.se/joblinks?employer=2021002114

-The filter makes a preix search as a default, like a wild card search without the need for an asterix.
+The filter makes a prefix search as a default, like a wild card search without the need for an asterix.
 So a good example of the usefulness of this is to take advantage of the fact that all governmental employers in sweden have org numbers that start with a 2.
 So you could make a request for Java jobs within the public sector like this.

 Request URL